 Dimensional Brewing Company

 Lets start with the newest brewery in Dubuque!
 Dimensional Brewing Co opened Thanksgiving week 2018 but have been brewing since the summer.
-(They were sampling their creations at a local event I went to in August…and I single handedly drunk most of their watermelon flavoured beer.
+(They were sampling their creations at a local event I went to before they opened.
+I single handedly drunk most of their watermelon flavoured beer.
 AMAZING.)

 Their location along Main Street is just a stone’s throw from the historic Hotel Julien.
 The inside of the taproom isn’t exactly massive, with a handful of booths and tables dotted around.
 I’d imagine during busy times it’d be standing room only!

-The brewery part of the building is separated by a glass window behind the bar area but is still very much on display.
+The brewery part of the building is separated by a glass window behind the bar area.
+But it is still very much on display.

 I bought a flight of 4 beers for $9, choosing: